Actors and responsibilities

 BGZ Gesellschaft für Zwischenlagerung mbH

-Working on behalf of the federal government, the BGZ ensures the safe and reliable operation of the Ahaus und Gorleben interim storage facilities.
-By 2020, responsibility for the 12 decentralised interim storage facilities with spent fuel elements and the 12 storage facilities with low- and intermediate-level radioactive waste from German nuclear power plants will be transferred to the BGZ.
-As a result, responsibility for the interim storage of radioactive waste will in future be centralised in the hands of the federal government.
+Working on behalf of the federal government, BGZ ensures safe and reliable operation of the Ahaus and Gorleben interim storage facilities.
+On 1 January 2019, the licensed, decentralised interim storage facilities at the locations of Germany’s nuclear power plants were handed over to BGZ.
+Since 2020, BGZ has also managed interim storage facilities for low- and intermediate-level radioactive waste at the locations of German nuclear power plants.
+With this, responsibility for interim storage of radioactive waste from power companies has been brought under one roof.

 The work of state actors in relation to final disposal receives critical support from civil society organisations.
 Among others, these include the following: